hbz/to.science.core/README.md

 Get further details for integration at  https://central.sonatype.dev/artifact/io.github.hbz/to.science.core/1.1.0/overview

-For running to.science.core standalone you can use the latest release to.science.core-jar-with-dependencies.jar file
+For running to.science.core standalone you can use the latest release to.science.core-jar-with-dependencies.jar file from the [releases](https://github.com/hbz/to.science.core/releases)